 – Must be a natural person i.e. a human being;

 – Has not been formally disqualified from being a director;

 – Is not the company’s auditor.

-The following would be required from you:
+The following would be required from a purchaser of this service:

 – Valid proof of ID: Passport, driver’s licence, European ID card;

 – Proof of Address: Utility bill, bank statement, council or government letter, dated within the past 3 months;

 – Your reasons for requiring a nominee director;

 – The nature of your business.
 (Please note businesses offering cryptocurrency and financing (loans) are not acceptable, due to the high risks attendant.)